1993 Pakistani general election: Campaign

 Until the election the chairman of the Senate, Wasim Sajjad became interim president and former World Bank executive Moeenuddin Ahmad Qureshi became caretaker prime minister.
 The interim government cut spending, introduced a tax on rich landowners and cracked down on corruption and drug traffickers.
 They were praised for stabilising the country while the campaign took place but their policies were criticised by the two main political leaders, Sharif and Bhutto.

 In total 1,485 candidates stood in the election but the main fight was between the PML-N of Nawaz Sharif and the PPP of Benazir Bhutto.
 Their policies were very similar but saw a clash of personalities with both parties making many promises but not explaining how they were going to pay for them.
 Sharif stood on his record of privatisations and development projects and pledged to restore his taxi giveaway program.
 Bhutto promised price supports for agriculture, pledged a partnership between government and business and campaigned strongly for the female vote.
+Over 50 people (including former chief minister of Punjab Ghulam Haider Wyne) were killed in violence in the run up to the elections.

 Opinion polls showed a very close election between the two main parties but there was a lot of cynicism among voters.
 The army was credited with making sure that the election was fair and deployed 150,000 troops in polling stations to ensure this.